 - Support from fans who donate

-You can learn more about this in our post on how difficult it is to make money on YouTube.
+Learn more about how difficult it is to make money on YouTube.

 The quickest way to grow discouraged as a YouTube creator?
 Compare yourself to others.

-Before you even start your first video, lay out a few goals and/or milestones that you want to reach.
+Before you even start working on your first video, lay out a few actionable goals that you want to do.
 Not only will these keep you focused on your own path, and not only will they give you a sense of progress, but they show you what to do when you feel stuck.

 An effective goal has three core elements: